Crocheted Autumn Decorations : A Pumpkin and a Doily

 To Make the Small Doily :

-(note: if you're looking at the picture closely you'll see the instructions are slightly different at the beginning and end of each row, but I think this way will turn out better)
+(note: if you’re looking at the picture closely you’ll see the instructions are slightly different at the beginning and end of each row, but the way it’s written below turns out better)

 I used a light weight worsted yarn that is a bamboo/wool blend and a 3.5 mm hook, but anything will do.
 A thicker yarn will just result in a larger doily.

 To make sure you’re lining things up correctly, note that each set of 2 stitches lines up with the set from the previous row.

 (1st row) Chain 3 (1st one is “the ring” and 2 next chains count as the first stitch) and make 9 Double Crochet Stitches into “the ring” (total of 10).
 Close the circle with a slip stitch.

 (2) Chain 2.
 1 dc at the base of the beginning chain (to make a ‘pair’ of stitches).
 2 dcs into each stitch in previous row.
 20 stitches total, including the first chain 2.
 Close with a slip stitch.

 (3) Chain 2.
 1 dc at the base of the beginning chain (to make a ‘pair’ of stitches). * 1 dc into next stitch and 2 dcs into the following one *.
 Repeat from *.
 Close with a slip stitch.
 30 stitches including 1st chain-2.

 (4) Chain 2.
 1 dc at the base of the beginning chain (to make a ‘pair’ of stitches) * 1 dc into next 2 stitches and 2 dcs into the following one *.
 Repeat from *.
 Close with a slip stitch.